-Over the last ten, there have been tremendous accomplishments in the battle against terrorism.
+Over the last 15 years, there have been tremendous accomplishments in the battle against terrorism.
 On May 1, 2011, Osama bin Laden was killed by a team of Navy SEALs in Pakistan.
 Elsewhere, the Arab Spring has toppled the tyrannical regimes responsible for inspiring much of the terrorism of the last two decades.

 However, despite these accomplishments their consequences remain uncertain.
 While progress is welcome to see, it is also uneven.
 Further, many aspects of the fight against terrorism remain serious challenges to U.S. policymakers, which requires continued thinking about how to address and counter them.